retention curves for android apps

 But how does this look from the user’s point of view?

-Let’s say, you’ve scheduled a meeting in a calendar app.
+Let’s say you’ve scheduled a meeting in a calendar app.
 This action triggers an internal countdown.
-When it reaches zero, you’ll receive a local notification warning you about the upcoming event.
+You’ll receive a local notification about the upcoming event when it reaches zero.

 joshmorony screenshot